Formalizing Preferences Over Runtime Distributions: Estimating Expected Utility from Samples

 So far we have talked about choosing between algorithms in the case where their runtime distributions are known.
-In practice, we must estimate runtime distributions via sampling, and to try to make high-probability claims about their average quality.
+In practice, we must estimate runtime distributions via sampling and try to make high-probability claims about the distributions based on these estimates.
 In this setting, each sample we draw imposes a runtime cost equal to its (capped) value.
 Thus, if we want to be efficient in our estimation procedure, it is not the number of samples that concerns us, but the sum of their values.
 This raises the question of how cheaply we can estimate an algorithm's score.

 Suppose $t_1, \ldots, t_m$ are runtimes sampled from $A$.
-We do not get to observe each $t_j$, but instead observe \emph{capped} runtimes $t_j^{(\kappa)} = \min\{ t_j, \kappa \}$.
-The utility values of the capped runtimes we observe are $u(t_j^{(\kappa)})$, and we want to know if these are a good estimate of the true expected utility.
-Our saving grace is that we do not need to learn about the distribution of runtimes, we need to learn about the distribution of utilities, which is a monotonically decreasing function of runtime, bounded from below by 0.
+We do not get to observe each $t_j$, but instead observe \emph{capped} runtimes $t_j(\kappa) = \min\{ t_j, \kappa \}$.
+We have a utility function $u(t) = u_{K}(t) = \E_{\kappa \sim K}[u(t, \kappa)]$ incorporating our knowledge of the captime distribution $K$, as in \cref{sec:maxent}.
+The utility values of the capped runtimes we observe are $u(t_j(\kappa))$, and we want to know if these are a good estimate of the true expected utility.
+The problem's saving grace is that we do not need to learn about the distribution of runtimes, we need to learn about the distribution of utilities, which is a monotonically decreasing function of runtime, bounded from below by 0.
 If we are estimating average runtime, long but exceedingly unlikely runs can always impact the expected value, and searching for them (to rule them out) becomes important.
 When estimating utilities on the other hand, long runs become less and less important since the utility they contribute approaches 0 (as does their likelihood of occurring) and so they contribute virtually nothing to the expectation.
 Thus, expected utility can be accurately determined from capped samples even when expected runtime cannot.
 For simplicity, we assume in this section that $u$ is invertible and bounded in $[0,1]$. \cref{thm:timebound} shows that the total time required to estimate an algorithm's score depends on $u^{-1}(\cdot)$, and on parameters $\epsilon$ and $\delta$, but has no dependence on $A$'s average runtime.
 That is, regardless of $A$'s runtime distribution---even if $A$'s mean runtime is infinite---we can accurately estimate its true expected utility from capped samples, with the number of samples required and the captime depending on $\epsilon$, $\delta$, and $u$.